LuckyBoy-7/FontLoennPlugin/README.md

 * **Extrude Trigger Text When Overlapping**: Automatically separates trigger texts when they overlap
 * **Highlight Trigger Text On Selected**: Highlights (in yellow) trigger text when it is selected
 * **Add Shadow To Font**: Adds a shadow to trigger text
-* **Stretch Text On Small Trigger**: Whether to stretch trigger text to make it readable when the trigger is really tiny!
+* **Show Complete Word**: Ensure words in trigger text show complete, instead of being split into multi-lines
 * **Select Trigger By Click Text**: You can select a trigger by clicking its text when there are so many overlapped triggers!
 * **Auto Switch Font**: This plugin will adjust font automatically by scrolling scale